rtexelm/sublimus/README.md

 # Sublimus Selections

 Sublimus Selections is a fullstack clone of the Criterion Collection.
-The intent is mimic the functionalities of the original site like user account creation and authorization.
-The store contains an index of available products and a shopping cart that may be added to, or removed from.
+Mimicing the interactives and styling of the original were priortized.

 ## Live Link